top of page

 LB | GEORGIA | 6’3 | 235

-Strengths: Mondon Jr. is a unique linebacker with high-upside traits.
-He has great range; utilizing his speed to make plays in space and run sideline-to-sideline.
-Mondon Jr. has the tools and athleticism to contribute as a coverage linebacker Weaknesses: Mondon Jr. is not physical; he can get swallowed in traffic and will need to get better at deconstructing blocks Bottom Line: Scheme will be everything here.
-Mondon Jr. is a fun player who can be a weapon when schemed up in space, but won’t give you much as a thumper.
+Strengths: Mondon Jr. is a unique linebacker with high-upside traits and excellent range, using his speed to make plays in space and cover sideline-to-sideline.
+He has the athleticism and movement skills to contribute as a coverage linebacker and be disruptive in open-field situations.
+Weaknesses: He lacks physicality, can get swallowed in traffic, and needs to improve at deconstructing blocks to be more effective in tight spaces.
+Bottom Line: Scheme will be everything—Mondon Jr. is a fun, space-oriented defender who can be a real weapon in the right role but won’t offer much as a downhill thumper.

 Grade: Round 5